waleedhammam/test_blog/posts/2018-12-22-solving-murder-prolog.markdown

 title:  "Solving murder with Prolog"
 date:   2018-12-22 01:17:30 +0200
 categories: prolog
+description: "In our company we usually have a fun quiz every sunday and this was one of them"
 ---

 In our company we usually have a fun quiz every sunday and this was one of them